stephencz/old-stephencz-com/site.md

 I felt that shoving a post into a single category was too rigid.
 To loosen things up I created a system of primary and secondary categories.
 The first category listed in a post's metadata, and the cateogry it appears in on the home page, is a post's primary category.
-All categories after the first one, are considered secondary.
+All subsequent categories are called secondary.

 The reason I did this is because posts are often not about just one thing.
-While a post may be *mostly* about programming, it might also be about mathematics and philosophy.
+While a post may be *mostly* about Computer Science, it might also be about Mathematics and Philosophy.
-This system of distinction between primary and secondary categories is merely a way of staying what a post is primarily about, while not neglecting the smaller parts.
+The system of distinction between primary and secondary categories is a way of saying what a post is primarily about, while not neglecting its smaller parts.
-Additionally, it allows for category pages, the [collections](/categories/collections/) category page for example, to index any post that has its category.
+Additionally, it allows for the creation of category pages which index posts by category.
+For example, see the [collections](/categories/collections/) category page.

 ## Technical Overview